 Sexuality educator, speaker, and author Deanne Carson thinks you should ask a baby for consent prior to changing its diaper.
 Congratulations, 2018.
 You’ve outdone yourself yet again ...
 Right off the bat, consent is for sex.
 Just ask Eric Schneiderman.
 Or the people sexing up fish.
 Sex is the implication when people say we need to teach kids about consent.
 Especially if you call yourself a “sexuality expert.”

-A headline from The Mirror blared:
+Similarly, a headline from The Mirror blared:

 'I'm going to change your nappy, is that OK?': Expert claims parents should ask babies for permission before changing diaper